MadROM Mud Script Authoring Guide

 src/mudscript.c; use it when you need trigger-vs-skip evidence.

-This section is only for conversion work.
+This section is only for reading old history or converting outside material.
 It is not the preferred way to write new scripts.

 isfight,ischarm, andisfollowmap toisfighting,ischarmed, andisfollowing.
-The old aliases still warn. - Prefer named sex checks like
+The aliases still warn. - Prefer named sex checks like

 ismale($n),isfemale($n), andissexless($n)over numericsex($n)tests. - Once a mob is migrated and validated, remove duplicate legacy execution paths.
 Do not leave old and new scripts active for the same behavior.

-- Mud Script has real improvements over MobProg: fail-soft loading, grouped response blocks, function blocks, run variables, player memory, object context, and NPC actor filters.
+- Mud Script has grouped response blocks, function blocks, run variables, player memory, object context, and NPC actor filters.

 response 100% {